JohnOnSoftware/design.automation-nodejs-revit.rcw.parameters.excel/README.md

 # Main Parts of The Work
 1. Create a Revit Plugin to be used within AppBundle of Design Automation for Revit.
 Please check [PlugIn](./ExportImportExcelPlugin/)

-2. Create your App, upload the AppBundle, define your Activity and test the workitem with the Postman collection under [Postman Collection](./PostmanCollection/), or you can refer ([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)) and simply use the `Configure` button in the Web Application to create the Appbundle & Activity.
+2. Create your App, upload the AppBundle, define your Activity, you can refer ([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)) and simply use the `Configure` button in the Web Application to create the Appbundle & Activity.

 3. Create the Web App to call the workitem.